WATERSHED WITNESS TOURS

 3. Any boats on this river tour?

 Boats of all kinds can be spotted along the Moke.
-They're also a whole next level of responsibilities if we include them in this tour.
+They're also a serious next level of responsibilities if we include them in this tour.
 So our preliminary answer is ~ if kayaking or canoing or white-water rafting are really calling you, we can try to make it happen, just please let us know when you sign up.
+We're bringing pool floaties.

 4. Is the tour more educational/scientific, more political/historical, or more relaxed, and kinda "woo-woo"?